Ending A Long Term Relationship

 cat yes safe

-When we can have healed this primary relationship, we can live into a new healthy relationship story.
+When we heal this primary relationship, we can live into a new healthy relationship story.
 We are free to choose a person who will meet our needs.

-At our retreats. participants often start their work with a current problem and then discover that what they really need to deal with is healing their childhood pain.
+At our retreats. participants often start their work with a current relationship and then discover that what they really need to deal with is healing their childhood pain that is underneath and reinforcing their pain in ending the current relationship.

 Emotional processing is hard work.
 You may have difficulty sleeping and focusing on day-to-day activities.
 You may neglect self-care.

-And yet this is just when you need to take care of yourself, get sufficient rest, eat healthy and do activities that support your body and mind.
+And yet this is when you need to take care of yourself, get sufficient rest, eat healthy, and do activities that support your body and mind.

 What are some physical activities that can support you?